An Equivariant Tensor Product on Mackey Functors: Constructing the Norm Functors

 \section{Constructing the Norm Functors}

-From here on, let $G$ be a cyclic $p$-group with generator $\g$.
-In this section, for a subgroup $H$ of $G$ and $H$-Mackey functor $\M$, we build a $G$-Mackey functor $\ngh\M$ that we will use to define the norm functor $\ngh\co \mackh \to \mackg$.
-We begin by recalling some facts about Mackey functors.
-First, we visualize $\ngh\M$ using the standard lattice diagram for a Mackey functor.
-For example, we give a $C_2$-Mackey functor in Figure \ref{mfdiag}.
+From here on, let $G$ be a cyclic group of order \(p^n\) with chosen generator $\g$.
+In this section, for a subgroup $H=C_{p^k}$ of $G$ and $H$-Mackey functor $\M$, we build a $G$-Mackey functor $\ngh\M$ that we will use to define the norm functor $\ngh\co \mackh \to \mackg$.
+Our Mackey functor norm will be built inductively, using the linear order of the subgroups of a cyclic \(p\)-group.
+This allows for a clean, conceptual description of the norm.

-Further, our definition of $\ngh\M$ is motivated by the constructive definition of the symmetric monoidal product in the category of $G$-Mackey functors.
+Our definition of $\ngh\M$ is motivated by the explicit description of the symmetric monoidal product in the category of $G$-Mackey functors.
 This product is called the {\emph{box product}} $\bx$.
-The category theoretic definition of the box product can be found in \cite{LewisGF} or \cite{Ventura}.
-We provide the constructive definition of $\M \bx \lu$ for two $C_p$-Mackey functors.
-This definition naturally extends to a $k$-fold box product for any positive integer $k$ and to the box product of $C_{p^n}$-Mackey functors for any cyclic $p$-group $C_{p^n}$. \begin{defn} [\cite{Shulman}, \cite{LewisLT}] Given $C_p$-Mackey functors $\M$ and $\lu$ we define their box product $\M \bx \lu$ by the diagram in Figure \ref{bxproddiag}.
+The category theoretic definition of the box product can be found in \cite{LewisGF} or \cite{Ventura}, and while this definition is central to the theory of Mackey functors, it is difficult to actually compute the box product of two Mackey functors.

+Lewis gives an explicit construction of the box product for $C_p$-Mackey functors, and this description immediately generalizes to other cyclic $p$-groups.
+Despite its constraint to $C_p$-Mackey functors, this definition allows us to visualize the box product of two Mackey functors.
+In a similar vain, even though we only define $\ngh\M$ when $G$ is a cyclic $p$-group, our construction provides insight into the norm functors that is otherwise difficult to see.